 - Car: Car rental in Morocco starts at around 2,000 MAD (190 Euro) per week for a basic car with unlimited mileage and insurance cover.
 Surely you have more flexibility with renting a car but chartering a grand taxi and agreeing on a daily rate will not cost that much more.
 Driving in Morocco means driving on the right side of the road.

 - Les Cascades de Setti Fatma: A great day trip from Marakesh are the waterfalls of Setti Fatma which belong to the Ourika valley, 30 km southeast of Marrakesh.
-The first smaller waterfalls are reached within 20 minutes of walking distance from the village Setti Fatma.
+The first smaller waterfalls are reached within 20 minutes of walking distance from the village of Setti Fatma.
 When you go further to the main waterfall, you see an impressive drop of 25-3o meters.
 The entrance is free.

 - Cascades d’Ouzoud: These waterfalls are the highest and most water-rich falls in Morocco and an impressive spot to explore.
 Located 150 km outside of Marrakesh, start the trip latest in the early morning and calculate a 2.5 hrs car ride.
 Due to its popularity, it's not necessary to book a guide for this trip as you can easily visit the falls on your own.
 The entrance is free.

 - Ksar of Ait-Ben-Haddou: Around 200 km outside of Marrakesh, and a 3 hours drive, you can reach the UNESCO World Heritage site of Ksar of Ait-Ben-Haddou.
-A ksar is a group of earthen buildings surrounded by high walls and it is traditional south-Moroccan architecture dated back to the 17th century.
+A ksar is a group of earthen buildings surrounded by high walls and it is traditional south-Moroccan architecture dating back to the 17th century.
 Once a kingdom, today a film set for productions like Game of Thrones and The Gladiator, this site includes a museum and a few vendors.
 The entrance to the site is free.

-- Blue alleys of Chefchaouen: Chefchaouen is a 1-hour drive south from Tetouan, close to the street of Gibraltar.
-It is 197 kilometers northwest of Fes, and 112 kilometers southeast of Tangier.
+- Blue alleys of Chefchaouen: Chefchaouen is a 1-hour drive south of Tetouan, close to the street of Gibraltar.
+It is 197 kilometers northwest of Fes and 112 kilometers southeast of Tangier.
 From Marrakesh, you might want to take a plane to Tetouan.
 When traveling overland coming from the south, it is a great stop to explore the northern countryside.
 Besides the blue streets of the town, Chefchaouen is known for its hiking trails, cultural heritage, and local cuisine.
 The houses of the city are painted in different shades of blue which gives Chefchaouen a magical atmosphere.

 - Sand dunes: From Marrakech, the closest sand dunes, called Erg Chegaga, are around 520 km southeast of the city and it takes around 12 hours drive to reach them.
 You can spend the night in the dunes in a desert camp, trek the dunes accompanied by camels, surf the dunes, and ride quat.
 From Taghazout, you can drive 2 hours north, then pass the village of Tamir and reach the sand dunes of Taboga.

 - Fez: A 3-hour drive or a short flight from Marrakesh or Taghazout, and you are in Fez, which is located in the northern inland.
 Fez alone offers hundreds of sites to see.
-Visit the UNESCO World Heritage site of the Fez medina (old town) with its labyrinth of more than 9,000 small alleys.
-Fez' medina is considered one of the most extensive and best conserved historic towns in the Arab-Muslim world.
+Visit the UNESCO World Heritage site of the Fez Medina (old town) with its labyrinth of more than 9,000 small alleys.
+Fez' medina is considered one of the most extensive and best-conserved historic towns in the Arab-Muslim world.
 Have a look at the minaret of the Bou Inania Madrasa through the horseshoe arch of Fez el Bali's great western gateway.
 Fez is known for its leather tanneries, and you can find many leather shops in town.

 💡Good to know